Translational and rotational Brownian displacements of colloidal particles of complex shapes: Case 2: new method

-We will now apply our analytical expressions from Ref. \cite{CEW2016} to analyze the experimental results for the irregular trimer given in Ref.~\cite{Kraft}.
-For this particle, the non-linear deviations present in the analytical expressions from Sec.~\ref{III} are very small, and the theoretical translational-translational correlations grow with time almost linearly.
-We will now estimate the corresponding self-diffusion constant $D_{cm}$ (see Eq.
-(20) in Ref.~\cite{CEW2016}) which characterizes the isotropic mean square displacement at large times.
-Using the theoretical and experimental friction matrices, we obtain $D_{cm}=0.065 \mu m^2/s$ and $0.073 \mu m^2/s$, respectively.
+Using the theoretical and experimental friction matrices, we obtain $D_{cm}=0.065 \; \mu m^2/s$ and $0.073 \;\mu m^2/s$, respectively.
 However, the experimental results shown in Fig. 2 in Ref. \cite{Kraft} correspond to value of $D_{cm}$ which is around two times smaller.
 There is a clear mismatch between the values which characterize essential feature of the Brownian motion: the value deduced from the measured time-dependent translational-translational correlations in a wide range of times and the value determined from the initial slopes of these functions.
 This difference can be understood taking into account large statistical uncertainty of the experimental results.
-However, there is no doubt that a method based on fitting in the whole range of times is more accurate than the method based on the initial slope.
+However, there is no doubt that a method based on fitting $C(t)$ in the whole range of times is more accurate than the method based on the initial slope.

 Therefore, we propose the following new method to determine the self-diffusion matrix $\bm{\mathcal D}$ from the measured time-dependent cross-correlation matrix $\bf{C}(t)$.
 First, we determine (and go to) the frame of reference in which the matrix $\,\left\langle \Delta \mathbf{u}(t)\,\Delta \mathbf{u} (t)\right\rangle_0$ is diagonal.
 Then, we use the time-dependent analytic expressions from Ref. \cite{CEW2016} to determine in this frame $D_1,\;D_2,\;D_3$, and the rest of the self-diffusion coefficients.
 Finally, we can transform $\bm{\mathcal D}$ back to the original frame of reference.
 This procedure can be applied to particles of arbitrary shapes.